dcos-terraform/dynamic-masters-poc/aws/FINDINGS.md

 ```

 This scenario almost gets us there.
 We have successfully re-added the Master and installed all necessary OS stuff.
 We could simply fix this issue by requiring the instance ID as a trigger inside the null_resource for the instance module.
-So anytime the instance gets recreated, this null_resource will as well.
+So anytime the instance gets re-created, this null_resource will as well.

 https://github.com/dcos-terraform/terraform-aws-instance/blob/master/main.tf#L74